BoundlessCarrot/ai-guides/raylib-zig-detailed-guide.md

 ### 5.1 3D Shapes and Models

+Raylib offers a variety of functions to create and manipulate 3D shapes.
 Let's start with a basic example of rendering 3D shapes:

 ```zig
 const std = @import("std");